duresameen744/BSDSF23A001-OS-A01/report.md

 **3) What is LD_LIBRARY_PATH and why was it necessary?**
 `LD_LIBRARY_PATH` is an environment variable that tells the dynamic loader extra directories to search for shared libraries at program start.
 We set it to our project `lib/` because the loader does not search project folders by default.
 This shows the loader is responsible for finding `.so` files at runtime; the linker step only notes the library name, the loader must locate it when the program runs.

+## FEATURE 5

+Feature 5: Creating and Accessing Man Pages
+1. Compare the Makefile (before vs after)

+Before Feature 5:
+The Makefile only handled building the project and linking static or dynamic libraries.
+It did not support installation or documentation.

+After Feature 5:
+A new install target was added.

+It creates standard system directories (/usr/local/bin, /usr/local/share/man/man1).

+It copies the compiled program (client) into /usr/local/bin so it can be run from anywhere.

+It installs the man page (client.1) into /usr/local/share/man/man1 so users can read documentation using the man command.

+Key Difference: The new Makefile simulates real-world software installation, not just compilation.